tasmiah26/Processing-Scripts/README.md

 ```
 python3 /neuro/labs/grantlab/research/MRI_processing/tasmiah/script_2/surface_processing_v3.2.py --input_fol ${file} --all
 ```
-Flag options (replace “--all”) for each step to run individually or to start at a particular step and continue are shown in the table below.
-The --help or -h flag will display the information about each flag:
+Flag options for each step to run individually or to start at a particular step and continue are shown in the table below.
+The `--help `or `-h` flag will display the information about each flag:

 Flag         | Description
 ------------ | -------------